2015-2016 Season At-a-Glance

 345 13th Avenue NE, Minneapolis MN 55413

-Music & lyrics by Stephen Sondheim • Book by Hugh Wheeler • From an Adaptation by Christopher Bond • Directed by Peter Rothstein • Music Direction by Denise Prosek • Featuring Sally Wingert and Tyler Michaels
+Music & lyrics by Stephen Sondheim • Book by Hugh Wheeler • From an adaptation by Christopher Bond • Directed by Peter Rothstein • Music Direction by Denise Prosek • Featuring Sally Wingert, Tyler Michaels, and Mark Benninghofen

 “He shaved the faces of gentlemen, who never thereafter were heard of again.”